 Step 6.
-Microwave, uncovered, at full power for a total of 8 minutes, stopping and stirring after 4 minutes.
+Microwave, uncovered, at full power for 8 minutes.

 Step 8.
 Let the sauce sit on the counter for 30 minutes uncovered.
 It will thicken some as it cools.

-It will keep for up to a week.
-Maybe longer, but ours didn't last long enough to find out.
+This sauce will keep for up to a week in the fridge.
+Maybe longer, but ours hasn't lasted long enough to find out.